-Graduated from Desert Vista (AZ) High School…Attended Brigham Young University (UT) and was an All-West Coast Conference First Team selection in 2013…Named a Collegiate Baseball Writers Association and Louisville Slugger Freshman All-American in 2011 when he was also named Mountain West Conference Freshman of the Year…Originally signed by Oakland scout Trevor Ryan after being selected by the A's in the 17th round of the 2013 First-Year Player Draft...Married, wife's name is Ali...The couple has two children: Millie and Beck.
+Married Alexis…has two children: Millie and Brock...Attended Brigham Young University from 2010-13…was an All-West Coast Conference First Team selection in 2013…was named a Collegiate Baseball Writers Association and Louisville Slugger Freshman All-American in 2011 when he was also named Mountain West Conference Freshman of the Year...Is a 2010 graduate of Desert Vista (Ariz.)
+High School.

 Began the season with Oakland's Triple-A Nashville and batted .275 in 38 games for the Sounds ...
 Promoted to the Major League club on 6/9 and made his Major League debut that day against the Tampa Bay Rays, going 0-for-4…Had three straight multi-hit games following his debut, including two-hit performances in both games of a 6/10 doubleheader and a 2-for-5 showing on 6/11 vs. TB ...
 Singled off Erasmo Ramírez in the sixth inning of the first game of the doubleheader on 6/10 for his first career hit…Recorded his first career RBI in the second game with a sixth inning single ...
 Batted .266 with three home runs and 12 RBI in 48 games with the A's ...
 Hit his first career home run 6/24 at CWS, a solo shot off James Shields in the second inning ...
 Stole the first base of his career 6/29 at HOU ...
 Batted .396 (19-for-48) with two home runs and six RBI over a 17-game stretch from 7/5-7/31…Had a season-best four-game hitting streak from 7/29-8/1, going 6-for-14 (.429, which included his first career three-hit game on 7/30 vs. MIN ...
 Optioned to Nashville on 8/10 and went 4-for-21 in five games for the Sounds before streaking his left Achilles tendon…Placed on the Triple-A disabled list on 8/18 and missed the remainder of the season ...
 Began the season on the Triple-A disabled list with a strained left calf…Reinstated 5/3 and hit .395 over his first 11 games ...
 Hit safely in a season-best 11 consecutive games from 5/12-5/23, batting .396 (19-for-48)…Went 4-for-6 with a home run and four RBI on 5/16, which marked a season-high in both hits and RBI ...
 Reached base safely in 18 straight games from 5/12-5/29 ...
 Played for the Mesa Solar Sox in the Arizona Fall League following the season…Appeared in nine games and batted .182 (6-for-33) with four runs scored, two doubles and two RBI ...
 Acquired by the Orioles on 11/22 in exchange for RHP Jake Bray.